Skip to content

 PagePathWhat it does

-Admin-only pages and APIs are gated by the admin middleware and require an account with the is_admin flag.
+Admin-only pages and APIs are gated server-side by AdminMiddleware (401 auth.required when unauthenticated, 403 auth.not_admin for a non-admin) and require an account with the is_admin flag.
 The first registered user gets it automatically; there is no separate "create admin" step.

 A machine-readable health probe is always available at /health: